Understanding Cannabis Treatment for Cystic Fibrosis

 Eight years later in 2019, Cystic Fibrosis News Today listed the condition among others that were positively treated with medical cannabis.
 When administered without inhaling, the news report pointed out that appetite stimulant in the plant helps sufferers who become undernourished due to cystic fibrosis, as well as reducing inflammation of the lungs.
 As with other inflammatory diseases that affect the lungs like chronic pulmonary obstruction disease (COPD), inhaling cannabis could counteract any benefits of THC and CBD since administering it through the lungs could cause further damage.

-Possible ways to administer the drug aside from inhaling are by way of vaporizer, edibles, sublingual, rectal, and transdermal delivery, reports the University of Washington, adding “based on the current scientific research, there is no definitively proven ‘safe’ way of inhaling marijuana (smoke or vapor).”
+Possible ways to administer the drug aside from inhaling are by way of vaporizer, edibles, sublingual, rectal, and transdermal delivery, and “based on the current scientific research, there is no definitively proven ‘safe’ way of inhaling marijuana (smoke or vapor).”

 One state that already considers cystic fibrosis a qualifying medical condition is Connecticut, reporting as of 2016 the state Board of Physicians, which governs the medical cannabis program, approved the condition under the state Department of Consumer Protection.
 With more states now providing a medical cannabis program, it is likely cystic fibrosis will continue to be added to the list of conditions in many.